ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 NSX Manager provides the user interface and the API for creating, configuring, and monitoring the NSX components, such as virtual network segments, Tier-0 and Tier-1 gateways.
 NSX Manager implements both the management and the control planes for the NSX infrastructure.
 In the design, the protected region and the recovery region have their own NSX Manager cluster and the span of the Transport Zones is limited to the region.
 NSX managers per region enable service isolation so that each region is considered to be independent.

-The use of the cluster virtual IP address provides high availability of the user interface and API of the NSX Manager cluster.
+The use of the cluster virtual IP address provides HA of the user interface and API of the NSX Manager cluster.
 The use of vSphere HA enables business continuity of a failed appliance.

 Image-based backups of NSX manager are not supported.
 Therefore, it is recommended to configure a scheduled NSX appliance backup by using an SFTP server, as the only option with NSX.
 In the design, the SFTP server destination is a directory on the local Veeam Repository server.
 This Windows® server is configured as an SFTP server and used for the recovery of the backup files when needed.
 To limit the number of components needed, a separate stand-alone SFTP server is not used and instead the SFTP service within the Windows OS of the Veeam Repository server is used.